 Gone are the days of paying high fees to financial advisors who don’t have your best interest in mind.
 It’s time for people to take investing into their own hands.

 In this article, you will learn about the best investing apps on the market.

 Disclaimer: This article contains affiliate links where I may receive a small commission at no cost to you if you decide to sign up and invest.
-These are investing platforms I fully recommend when it comes to investing depending on your strategy.
+These are investing platforms I fully recommend when it comes to investing.

-M1 Finance is #1 on this list because it’s optimized for my long-term dividend investing strategy and the app is powerful and easy to use.
+M1 Finance is #1 on this list because it’s optimized for long-term dividend investing and the app is powerful and easy to use.

-With M1 Finance, you can own any stock with a minimal amount of money.
+With M1 Finance, you can own any stock for as little as $1.
 This is especially beneficial for stocks that have high share prices because anybody can own a proportionate share.

 Apple and Amazon are some of the greatest technology companies in the world but their share prices are pretty high.
 With M1 Finance, you don’t need to pay the entire share price to take a claim at ownership, you just have to invest a small amount.

 A common trend among investing apps today is the ability to trade stocks for free and M1 Finance is no different.
 Buying and selling stock, bonds, and ETFs are completely free.